itzTheMeow/NinjaIOUtils/README.md

 - Replacing files WILL overwrite them, so save your texture pack elsewhere if you don't want to have to re-edit the old files.
 - You can change `verbose` to `false` in config.json to disable the extra output from the commands.
 - This will (un)pack both game and terrain textures. (you dont have to edit or distribute both)
+- **The texture packer is depreciated and doesn't need to be used to make a texture pack.
+Just unpack your files and edit them, then follow [the instructions](#how-to-add-a-texture-pack) to add your pack.**

 #### Setup